 When it comes to key components we usually factor in a brands ability to support us if we have an issue in a remote location.
 Larger brands often have more resources, dealers, and parts across the country.
 It’s similar to why we currently drive a Toyota and use ARB’s Old Man Emu Suspension.

-Safari also do a lot of performance upgrades for armoured vehicles globally.
-Some of these 76 Series vehicles have a 5,500kg GVM and operate in high risk environments.
+Safari also does a lot of performance upgrades for armoured vehicles globally.
+Some of these 76 Series vehicles have a 5,500kg GVM and operate in high-risk environments.
 So our upgraded GVM of 3,660kg and goal of high reliability has an enormous margin for error.

-Fitting the clutch is a relatively solid job, mostly due to the amount of parts that need to be move to gain access.
+Fitting the Safari ARMAX Clutch is a relatively solid job, mostly due to the number of parts that need to be relocated to gain access.
 These are critical components, so it’s worth finding a skilled team to do the work thoroughly.

 If you are planning a new build with accessories that might get in the way (like our underbody water tank) it’s worth fitting the clutch first if you can.

 While these new clutches boast a 60% increase in torque capacity they still have a factory lightness through the pedal.